Download and print as a PDF (1MB pdf)

 - Further information

-Congratulations on your birth
+Congratulations on the birth of your baby

-Having a baby and becoming a parent is a major event in the lives of women and their families.
-Becoming a parent is usually accompanied by changes to your home life, social life and relationships.
 Discovering you are pregnant and giving birth is an emotional journey and parents of a new baby experience a variety of feelings after the birth.
 You may feel happy and proud of yourself, or just relieved the birth is over.
 It is impossible to prepare for the changes that pregnancy and becoming a parent brings.
 It can be difficult to find time for yourself, your partner or your family when you have the 24 hour demands of a new baby to deal with.

-We hope that the following information will help you in adjusting to your new life together and if you have any worries about yourself or your baby.
-During this period you may have some concerns about your health or that of your baby.
 It is important that you speak to a member of your healthcare team (such as your midwife, health visitor, GP or maternity support worker (MSW) if you have any concerns or questions.

 You and your family are encouraged to ask for help whenever you need it.